 What packs a 110-proof punch, is made using a funky item called qu (“chew”), and has annual production equal to 4,000 Olympic-sized swimming pools?
 Baijiu!
 Here are a few frequently asked questions about this spirit and the annual event that promotes it.

 What’s World Baijiu Day?

-It’s a day—actually more than a week—to promote baijiu, a Chinese alcohol pronounced “bye joe” and translated as “white spirit”.
+It’s an annual event, held each August 9, to promote baijiu, a Chinese alcohol that is pronounced “bye joe” and translates to “white spirit”.
 Baijiu is a clear alcohol made from one or more grains and typically has a kick of 38 to 55 percent alcohol.
 It’s the world’s best-selling spirit.

 More than whiskey or vodka!?